20 Hard Truths About Penis Size

 9. Foot size is not a good predictor of penis size.

-In the aforementioned meta-analysis, characteristics such as like BMI, foot size, index finger length, and testicle size were investigated in relation to penis length.
+In the aforementioned meta-analysis, characteristics such as BMI, foot size, index finger length, and testicle size were investigated in relation to penis length.
 The strongest and most consistent correlation with penis size—though no guarantee—was height.

 11. Penile length can be increased.